UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/README/epc_README.md

 - There are some instances where houses have been converted into flats and the EPC record states the habitable room number and floor area of the entire building rather than the singular flats (Scott et al., [2015](https://doi.org/10.23889/ijpds.v8i2.2927)).

 - The records contain many duplicate entries.
-In this dataset, variables have been transformed to minimise disclosure risk such as inspection date has been transformed to inspection year due.
+In this dataset, variables have been transformed to minimise disclosure risk such as inspection date has been transformed to inspection year to minimise disclosure risk.
 Duplicates were therefore removed following transformation, where all parameters were equal.
 Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022) have suggested that duplicate entries are most likely due to a software or network fault which leads to EPC's being lodged multiple times.

 - The records also contain EPCs that have the same inspection date but the rest of the values are different, suggesting two different inspections.
 Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022) suggests that this is possibly due to human error as an inspector can manually set an inspection date or due to a failed audit.
 Desk-based audits are required for a minimum of 2% of EPCs lodged by each DEA.
 When an EPC fails an audit, the DEA has to re-submit the EPC with the required corrections.
 While the assessor is meant to request for the EPC that failed the audit to be removed from the records, they might not always carry out this required step.